cse112-sp24-group12/cse112-sp24-group12/logistics/workplans/workplan-01-May-2024.md

 - Remove left/right arrows on boundary in all cards view [2 points]
 - Find appropriate music [5 points]
 - Add music to background + settings [3 points]

-### General timeline
-- Week 6 (this week): Get all designs finalized
-- Week 7 (next week): Develop state machine representing game logic across both frontend and backend; develop all assets needed
-- Week 8: Have minimal game working
-- Week 9: Polish game; run user testing and see what we need to change
-- Week 10: Slack week for picking up whatever changes we need from the previous steps
-- Finals week: Last-minute touches